emmad225/SpotifyPersonalProject/README.md

 ## Technologies Used:

-* Python 3.7 or higher: For data loading, cleaning, analysis, and visualization
-* Tableau: For creating an interactive dashboard to explore trends more dynamically
+* Python
 * Libraries
   * pandas: For data manipulation and cleaning
   * numpy: For efficient numerical operations
   * matplotlib & seaborn: For initial data visualizations and analysis
+* Tableau: For creating an interactive dashboard to explore trends more dynamically

 ## Data Collection:
 * Data was downloaded directly from Spotify’s user account portal, which allows users to export their listening history.
 This data represents a comprehensive log of every track played, including details on the time, artist, and duration.